 I’ve found that hand-held mirrors with a magnification of x10 or x15 work best – those with a magnification of x20 are less easy to focus on individual hairs.
 Some come with stands and back lights, but it is much easier to use a simple, hand-held version that you can take to the window or other strong light source with you.

-If you do nothing else after reading this feature, I urge you to try a hand-held magnifying mirror, which will transform your tweezing experience.
+If you do nothing else after reading this feature, try a hand-held magnifying mirror, which will transform your tweezing experience.

 Tweezers for plucking female facial hair